zezice/getdata-010/README.md

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement--as indicated by containing the word "mean" or "std" in the feature name.
-3. Uses descriptive activity names to name the activities in the data set as defined in activity_labels.txt.
+3. Uses descriptive activity names to name the activities in the data set as defined from activity_labels.txt.
 4. Appropriately labels the data set with descriptive variable names from features.txt (with modification to some non-alpha characters to be legal column names in R).
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The 'tidy\_data.txt' file is generated from the data set produced on Step 5.

+An unrequired step that is not performed is to convert all the variable names to lower-case and remove all non-alpha characters from them.
+As this was not covered until Week 4 material (presumably not required to be covered until after this assignment was due) and I had already finished all the files, I chose not to redo them.
+I leave this only as a note to potential graders who may have worked ahead in the material, but forgotten this is not a required part of the assignment.

 Further notes on how and why each step was performed can be found in the comments of run_analysis.R.